larascremin/larascremin/README.md

 ### Hello World, I am Lara...

-I am an Information Technology student, developer, and entrepreneur passionate about the digital realm.<br> Constantly driven by curiosity and innovation, I’m always looking for new opportunities to grow, learn, and excel. <br>
+I’m an Information Technology student, developer, and entrepreneur passionate about the digital world. <br>
+A proactive team player, I love contributing to meaningful projects and pushing boundaries in the tech space. <br>
-I thrive in dynamic environments and I love starting new projects : )
+I’m always looking for new opportunities to grow and learn and love starting new projects : )

 <br>